 That’s where the fall baking desire comes in: I love to bake up a few loaves of pumpkin desserts in the fall.
 From pumpkin doughnut muffins to pumpkin cake push pops to pumpkin pop tarts, there is always room in my baking schedule for more pumpkin.

 But pumpkin bread takes the cake.
-It is often requested in my house whenever the hot temperatures subside.
+It is often requested in my house over banana bread whenever the hot temperatures subside.

 I’ve been baking this pumpkin bread recipe for at least a decade, and it’s always such a hit.